FaustineLi/Dimension-Reduction/README.md

-# Dimension_Reduction
+# A Tour of Dimension Reduction
-A tour of dimension reduction techniques in Jupyter Notebook
+An exploration of dimension reduction techniques in Jupyter Notebook